9/11 conspiracy theories: Invasions

 Conspiracy theorists have questioned whether The Oil Factor and 9/11 provided the United States and the United Kingdom with a reason to launch a war they had wanted for some time, and suggest that this gives them a strong motive for either carrying out the attacks, or allowing them to take place.
 For instance, Andreas von Bülow, a former research minister in the German government, has argued that 9/11 was staged to justify the subsequent wars in Afghanistan and Iraq.
 Former Malaysian prime minister Mahathir Mohamad was quoted as saying that there was "strong evidence" that the attacks were faked so that the United States could go to war against Muslims.
 In spite of these allegations, the Bush administration specifically rejected proposals to immediately attack Iraq in response to 9/11, and acknowledged that there was no evidence of Iraqi involvement in the attacks.

+Financial cover-up

+Viral claims have asserted that the US government orchestrated the attacks in order to cover-up its losses of $2.3 trillion of taxpayer funds.
+The then-Secretary of Defense Donald Rumsfeld gave a speech on September 10, 2001, claiming the following: “The technology revolution has transformed organizations across the private sector.
+But not ours, not fully, not yet.
+We are, as they say, tangled in our anchor chain.
+Our financial systems are decades old.
+According to some estimates, we cannot track $2.3 trillion in transactions”.
+Rumsfeld wasn't saying the Department of Defense lost $2.3 trillion.
+He was using the number to illustrate that the department was having trouble keeping track of its finances and its spent budget because of outdated technology.
+Moreover, while Rumsfeld did reference the figure the day before 9/11, it wasn't new information: The figure was included in a February 2000 audit report for fiscal year 1999 by the Defense Department's inspector general, which noted: “For the accounting entries, $2.3 trillion was not supported by adequate audit trails or sufficient evidence to determine their validity”.
+However, Rumsfeld's remarks have fueled conspiracy theories for decades.

 New World Order

 Alex Jones and other personalities hold that 9/11 was initiated by a disparate variety of banking, corporate, globalization, and military interests for the purpose of creating a globalist government.
 Such New World Order conspiracy theories predate 9/11.